Grandmas Pecan Pie Filling

-Grandmas Pecan Pie Filling: There’s nothing like having a jar of pecan filling handy for last minute desserts.
+Grandma’s Classic Pecan Pie Filling: There’s nothing like having a jar of pecan filling handy for last-minute desserts.
 Just like Grandma used to make but without the crust.
-(Scroll down for instructions on how to use this filling as a pie) I’ve gotten so many amazing recipes from my grandma and this one is at the top of the list!
-The options are endless for this gooey sweet holiday dessert.
+(Scroll down for instructions on how to use this filling as a pie) I’ve gotten so many amazing recipes from my grandma; this one is at the top of the list!
+The options are endless for this gooey, sweet holiday dessert.
 Make a jar and hand it out to family and friends.
 This incredible Holiday favorite makes the perfect Christmas or Hostess gift.
-Scroll down for a FREE gift tag!↓

 How to Bake a Pecan Pie

-Preheat oven to 350°.
-Pour filling into a pie pan lined with pie dough, trimmed and formed around the edges.
+Preheat the oven to 350°.
+Pour the filling into a pie pan lined with pie dough trimmed and formed around the edges.
 Lightly cover the filling and edges with foil.
-Bake 30 minutes, remove foil and continue baking for an additional 20 minutes.
-NOTE: Pie should not be overly jiggly when you remove it from the oven.
-If it shakes a lot, cover with foil and bake for an additional 20 minutes or until set.
+Bake for 30 minutes, then remove the foil and continue baking for an additional 20 minutes.
+NOTE: The pie should not be overly jiggly when removed from the oven.
+If it shakes a lot, cover it with foil and bake for an additional 20 minutes or until set.
 Baking time can vary depending on humidity.

 - On top of pancakes or waffles